An Opinionated Guide to the 2022 Victorian Senate Election

 Two Facebook heroes from the fight against the now-finished covid lockdowns still running on an anti-lockdown platform.

 Most famous is failed reality TV hopeful Monica Smit who publicly violated covid rules and then live streamed her arrest as part of her "independent news" show.
 She deliberately refused bail and then appealed to anti-lockdowners' sense of injustice.
-The true belivers dug deep and gave her $300k in donations to offset her (pro bono) "legal fees".
+The true believers dug deep and gave her $300k in donations to offset her (pro bono) "legal fees".

 Apart from thinking their feelings create medical reality, they're also not too good with facts (eg "Australians are among the most heavily taxed in the world" -- actually we're in the lowest 25% of industrialised countries)